arthurdrk/Color-grid-game/README.md

    cd Jeu-appariement-sur-une-grille
    ```

+2. In VSCode, use the File menu to open the 'ensae-prog25' folder within the cloned repository.

-2. Install the required packages:
+3. Install the required packages:
    ```bash
    pip install -r requirements.txt
    ```

-3. Run the game.py script:
+4. Run the game.py script:
    ```bash
    python code/game.py
    ```